Treats multiple myeloma.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to carfilzomib, or if you are pregnant.
+This medicine is not right for everyone.
+Do not receive it if you had an allergic reaction to carfilzomib, or if you are pregnant.

 How to Use This Medicine